Hepatitis A, B & C Panel

 - Hepatitis A Virus Antibody, IgM test - This blood test detects hepatitis A antibodies.

-- Hepatitis B Virus Surface Antigen test - Our FDA-approved hepatitis B blood test detects acute hepatitis B infections, and can also be used to help diagnose chronic hepatitis B infections.
+- Hepatitis B Virus Surface Antigen (HBsAg) test - Our FDA-approved hepatitis B blood test detects acute hepatitis B infections, and can also be used to help diagnose chronic hepatitis B infections.

 The recommended minimum window period for hepatitis A, B and C using our test methods, are as follows: